[Please Note: The Essential Data Science for Business: Domain Knowledge and Application Areas has already occurred.

 Tim Hesterberg – Google

 Google Brand Lift Surveys estimates the effect of display advertising using surveys.
 Challenges include imperfect A/B experiments, response and solicitation bias, discrepancy between intended and actual treatment, comparing treatment group users who took an action with control users who might have acted, and estimation for different slices of the population.
 We approach these issues using a combination of individual-study analysis and meta-analysis across thousands of studies.
 This work involves a combination of small and large data - survey responses and logs data, respectively.
-There are a number of interesting and ev en surprising methodological twists.
+There are a number of interesting and even surprising methodological twists.
 We use regression to handle imperfect A/B experiments and response and solicitation biases; we find regression to be more stable than propensity methods.
 We use a particular form of regularization that combines advantages of L1 regularization (better predictions) and L2 (smoothness).
 We use a variety of slicing methods, that estimate either incremental or non-incremental effects of covariates like age and gender that may be correlated.
 We bootstrap to obtain standard errors.
 In contrast to many regression settings, where one may either resample observations or fix X and resample Y, here only resampling observations is appropriate.
+(Attendees will be interested in reviewing this link to a paper that is very similar to the topics that Tim will be covering.)

 Forecast Generation and Evaluation for Datacenter Capacity Planning